 When a child is sick, parents are expected to get them the treatment they need, and to take on the responsibility of caregiving until the patient is well.
-Unfortunately, when a child develops an eating disorder, parents are too often told WHAT THEY SHOULD NOT DO!
-Some treatment philosophies actually discourage parents from taking on the role of caregiver, and may even blame the parents as having contributed to the development and maintainance of the illness.
+Unfortunately, when a child develops an eating disorder, parents are too often told WHAT WE SHOULD NOT DO.
+Some treatment philosophies actually discourage parents from taking on the role of caregiver, and may even blame the parents as having contributed to the development and maintenance of the illness.

-At F.E.A.S.T., we believe that supported parent and family involvement is key to the sucessful treatment of eating disorders, and prefer to focus on WHAT PARENTS CAN DO to help their children recover.
+At F.E.A.S.T., we believe that supported parent and family involvement is key to the successful treatment of eating disorders, and prefer to focus on WHAT PARENTS CAN DO to help their children recover.

 Advice from F.E.A.S.T. parents:

 - try not to focus on or talk about weight, weight loss programs, body types and how the person with anorexia looks.

 - feel free to buy or bake and bring over high calorie foods including cookies, ice cream, brownies, whole milk, casseroles, etc. Anything will be greatly appreciated and you will be greeted with a smile!

 - ask if you can mow the lawn, clean the house or do a load of laundry; these are often the activities we don’t have the time or energy for.

 - call often and let us talk as much as we are comfortable doing so.
 Please don’t be offended if we have to cut the conversation short to shop, cook, provide a meal or run to an appointment.